leo-bogert/bumblebee-multiscreen-tools/README.md

 It should be fixed by newer kernels so consider upgrading your distribution.
 Meanwhile retrying when the system is idle again may work, otherwise a reboot will fix the issue.

+#### Mouse cursor issues

+- When using the external screen the mouse cursor may sometimes not be visible.
+- After disconnecting an USB mouse and re-connecting it the cursor may jump around in a strange fashion when you move it.

+Any such issues can usually be fixed by switching to the internal screen and then back to the external one.

 ### License